louisnow/react-google-mutant-modal/README.md

 ### `.env`

-Copy `example.env` to `.env` at the root of the project and add your google maps API key to ensure google mutant is being used.
-Will not work without a valid key, falls back to default OSM tile layer.
+Optionally, if you want to use your own API key copy `example.env` to `.env` at the root of the project.

 ### `yarn start`